 #7: PINNING THE SAME PINS OVER AND OVER AGAIN

 Pinterest loves and prioritizes new content.
-This does not mean that you have to constantly write new blog posts.
-You can simply create new pins for old blog posts.
+While this does mean that Pinterest wants new URLs and brand new content to show users, you can still create new pins for old blog posts.
 It takes less time than writing a full post and can bring new life to old posts.

 The only thing that ever changed on pins for a blog post was the image.
 I used the same design, the same text, and the same colors on every single pin.
 It made it faster because I just had to swap the image.
 When I wrote a new post, I wrote the new title and then started swapping images again.

-My clicks increased immediately by doing this and some of the new pins went viral.
-I thought before that I needed to stick to my original blog title.
+I also thought before that I needed to stick to my original blog title.
 Now I have a variety of wordings that go on my pins.
 Some attract one type of Pinterest user and others attract other types of users.
 Some may fall flat, but others take off right away.